dye784/Algos-and-Data-Structures/WeightedQuickUnion/README.md

 # Weighted Quick Union

 The problem with QuickUnion, just like linked binary search trees, is that you can have everything attached onto one tree.
 Essentially instead of a tree you have something that looks like a linked list.
 Everthing is attached to the same tree vertically.
 This is why the worst case is linear run time.
 So having a weighted approach to adding to the tree prevents that.
+Now we have a logarithmic run time.
+O(logN)

 Weighted Quick Union is an improvement on Quick Union.